About the board

 The Board of Trustees' main responsibility is to support and ensure the future of The London Clinic.
 They do this by ensuring that it is well managed, financially secure and continues to meet the highest standards of patient care.

-- Mr Hamish Leslie Melville - Chairman
+- Mr Michael Bussey - Chairman

 - Mr Manish Chande